 17.2.1.1.
-06:00 (six am) to 24:00 (midnight) Monday to Saturday All ordinary hours worked will be paid at base rates of pay plus scaled penalties provided for in Clause 17.2.2 (Scaled Penalties) below.
+06:00 (six am) to 24:00 (midnight) Monday to Saturday All ordinary hours worked will be paid at base rates of pay, plus scaled penalties up until their incorporation into new increased base rates of pay as provided for in Clause 17.2.2 (Scaled Penalties) below.
 17.2.1.2.
 24:00 (midnight) to 06:00 (six am) Monday to Saturday All hours worked will be treated as ordinary hours in preference to overtime hours.
 However overtime hours may be worked where appropriate.
 Where these hours are rostered as ordinary hours, they will be paid at base rates of pay plus a penalty of 50% (time and one half) for the first two hours worked and 100% (double time) for all hours worked thereafter Where these hours are rostered as overtime hours, the applicable overtime rates as provided for in clause 18 (Overtime) will apply.
 Casual loading is absorbed into both these overtime and penalty rates.